In Your Veins

 In Your Veins (I skuggan av värmen; lit.
 'In the shadow of the warmth') is a 2009 Swedish/Norwegian drama film.
 It is based on the autobiographical novel by Lotta Thell.
 The film adaptation was produced by Anna Croneman and directed by Beata Gårdeler, with the screenplay written by Karin Arrhenius.

 Plot

-Eva (Malin Crépin) is a security officer struggling with heroin addiction.
-She tries to hide this secret from her colleagues and her new lover Erik (Joel Kinnaman) who is a police officer.
+Eva is a security officer struggling with heroin addiction.
+She tries to hide this secret from her colleagues and her new lover Erik who is a police officer.